 Spatchcocking, also called butterflying a turkey, is the technique of removing the backbone and laying it out flat to cook.
 Doing this allows the turkey to cook evenly, yielding crispy skin and perfectly tender white and dark meat.

-Turkey - You can spatchcock a turkey at any size.
+You can spatchcock a turkey at any size.
 We usually cook a 13 to 15 pound turkey for small gatherings.
-When we have my family over (and feeding about 20 people or so) we make two 12 to 14 pound turkeys.
+When we have my family over (and feeding about 20 people or so) we make TWO 12 to 14 pound turkeys.
 The meat will be more moist and tender from two smaller birds.
 Also, roasting a spatchcocked turkey bigger than 15 pounds will be hard to fit on a roasting pan and in the oven!

 1).
 Fully thaw the turkey in your fridge.
 Rule of thumb is 24 hours for every 5 pounds of turkey.
 Remove the turkey neck and giblets from the body cavity, snip out the kidneys if it's still in the cavity, save these for giblet gravy!
 Make sure to also check the neck cavity as sometimes the gizzards are placed there in a bag.
 Pat dry the cavity and outside part of the turkey with paper towels.